Shira98/blockchain-scm/README.md

 Navigate to the `appfrontend` folder and run `npm start`.
 This should start the application and open it up in `localhost:3000`.

 ## Current Functionalities
-Currently uses the first available address to carry out these functionalities.
+Currently uses the first available address to carry out these functionalities and works only for one producer, distributor and retailer user accounts.

 Users can -
 - create a new batch of products,